Beer

 Initially, beer was mainly consumed in regions such as Europe and North America, but recently the demand for it has been growing exponentially worldwide.
 This is having a very positive impact on the overall beer business.
 The emergence of new brewing technologies in emerging economies have also had a positive impact on consumption patterns.
 Moreover, consumers are now looking for innovative, varied and flavored products on the market.

-Countries that consume the most beer
+Countries that consume most beer

 China is the most populous country in the world, with about 18% of the world’s population.
 Of course, a large population does not necessarily mean high beer consumption on an individual level.
 India, for example, which has the second-largest population in the world, ranks 23rd on the list for beer consumption.